mohsenil85/colorfinder/README.md

 build and run with `mvn clean package dependency:properties exec:exec`

-What this is
+What This Is
 ------------
 Taken from:  https://gist.github.com/ehmo/e736c827ca73d84581d812b3a27bb132

-How it works
+How It Works
 ------------

 There's 2 main libraries used in this project: [color-thief-java](https://github.com/SvenWoltmann/color-thief-java)